-An electrical permit is required by Building and Zoning Services when the lighting and power is directly wired to existing electrical services or lighting and power are being supplied by vehicle or trailer mounted generator, or if any distribution of power will occur.
-An electrical contractor registered with the City of Columbus is required to perform the electrical work.
 It is the responsibility of the applicant to ensure inspections are requested and performed prior to start of the event.
-Inspections can be scheduled for the next business day or the business day of your choice when scheduled before 12:00am through our automated phone system (614-645-8235) or through our Citizens Access Portal (Columbus.gov/ca).
-After hours inspection requests should be made as soon as the inspection date is known due to staffing levels.
-After hours inspection requests must be made no later than 2:30pm the business day before the inspection.
+Inspections can be scheduled for the next business day or the business day of your choice when scheduled before 12:00am through the automated phone system (614-645-8235) or through the Citizens Access Portal (www.columbus.gov/bzs).
+After hours inspection requests should be made as soon as the inspection date is known.
+After hour inspection requests must be made no later than 2:30pm the business day before the inspection.